Reducing EMI in the Flyback topologies

 One of the most common questions we receive when talking to engineers with expertise in Flyback magnetics is:

-Can you (Frenetic) help in the EMI reduction?
+Can Frenetic helps in the EMI reduction?

 Most engineers already have their design spreadsheet (which is not always the best option), but they don´t have any idea about what to do for reducing EMI noise in their Flybacks.
 Since not everyone could be an expert in EMI, let’s start defining the problem.